|

 by Zeroic/Details [issue 10/2005]

+Here comes a short introduction to this new article series.
+I have studied media related subjects for a few years now, at the moment studying to become a professional producer.
+The job consists mainly of problemsolving and planning for television, movies and area of information technology.
+During my studies I have produced a little this and that on both television and software fields.
+I have learned some things that I think would benefit the demoscene.
+That is the primus motor for writing these articles.
 I guess you all have stumbled upon the following problem in your demoscene ventures where you have some pretty brilliant ideas figured out with your groupmates, you start making a demo but eventually people drop out of the project and the whole demo ends up suspended.
 I state that with better planning of demoprojects we could have tons more of interesting demos released every year.
 The most common reasons for demo ending up unfinished and abandoned are the loss of interest by part of the makers, tight schedule, artistic disagreements and just plain lazyness where some parts of otherwise well progressing demo are not finished and thus the whole demo is once again left unfinished.

 In this first part I will take a general view on project-planning.
 There is a pretty good measurement for project success in business life.
 It is a three way scale.
 In one cup you have time.
 Second cup is quality.
 Third cup is resources.
 Now imagine this scale with these three cups which you have to keep balanced at all times.
 Too big expectations on quality will require more time and more resources to keep the scale balanced.
 Too little resources requires more time and probably less quality.
 Since in demoscene we don't usually do things for money, we can see that the most valuable resources we have is the team.
 Your group.
 They are gold and diamonds for the demos, so do not underestimate any part of your team.